Kvikku/IntuneTools/README.md

 # Kudos and creds

-I would like to highlight the following users for help with the project
+I would like to highlight the following users for help with the project:

 [Emifo](https://github.com/emifo) for help with the user authentication part.